3 Day Adventure

 Our outstanding team of certified guides is the backbone of our company, facilitating your experience from start to finish.
 On trips, our guides fill the roles of group leader, paddling instructor, naturalist, risk-manager, weather forecaster, chef, and wildlife tracker.

 Our network of base camps allows us to offer a completely unique experience.
 Our trips include guaranteed accommodations each evening, which means we may arrive at camp at any time, without the possibility of it already being claimed by another group.
 Our two people to one tent ratio allows you lots of space to relax.
 Each of our camps has its own unique and beautiful geography, but all have their own beach where you can enjoy some peace and quiet, or gather around a crackling fire at sundown.

 - Wilderness kitchens with full sized BBQ

 DELICIOUS HOMEMADE MEALS

 You will not go hungry on a NIK trip!

+We guarantee your guide will surprise you with their culinary skills.
 Here are just a few examples of what you could be served on your trip:

 No two trips are the same!
 We pride ourselves on our fluid itineraries.
-The weather, tides, wildlife, and the interests of groups are different every trip.
-Because of this, we both trust and empower our guides to adapt the trip as they see fit so you can have the best experience possible!
+The weather, tides, wildlife, and interests of groups are different every trip.
+Because of this, we both trust and empower our guides to adapt the trip as they see fit, so you can have the best experience possible!